 Make it fun — Mathematics can be exciting.
 There are heaps of free resources like this [resource] which can make the strengthen your kid’s association between fun, enjoyment and reward with mathematics.

 Work on it at home — The science is in on this one: working on mathematics at home leads to better results and more mathematically confident kids.

 Need help with mathematics in your home?

 We’ve got you covered.
-Get unlimited access to Mathletics for your child through the button below and bring the love of learning home.
+Get unlimited access to Mathletics for your child and bring the love of learning home.